Wednesday, February 25, 2009

 We spill yellow splenda packets

-into black coffee that we sip
+into black coffee, sip

 through tight mouths, keep